microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

 Now that we have checked that the required monitoring artifacts have been successfully enabled, it's time to leverage VMInsights.
 It monitors the performance and health of your Azure Arc-enabled servers by collecting data on their running processes and dependencies on other resources.

-- Search for **Azure Arc**, click on **Servers** and click in one of your **Azure Arc-enabled servers**:
+- Search for **Azure Arc**, go to **Servers** and click in one of your **Azure Arc-enabled servers**:

     ![Screenshot of searching for an Azure Arc-enabled server](./img/07.png)

 - Click on **Insights** and then on **Performance**.
-You will find a set of performance charts that target several key performance indicators to help you determine how well a virtual machine is performing.
-The charts show resource utilization over a period of time.
+You will find a set of performance charts that target several key performance indicators to help you determine how well your Azure Arc-enabled server is performing.
+The charts show resource utilization over a period of time:

     ![Screenshot of VMInsights - Performance](./img/08.png)